AspieSoft/fancy-page-loader/readme.md

 ## Other features

 By default, this package will detect mobile browsers with a page with less than 800px.
-On mobile browsers, the popstate will scroll to top first in place of a page load (unless the user is already at the top of the page).
+On mobile browsers (if the new link matches the current url), the popstate will scroll to top first in place of a page load (unless the user is already at the top of the page).

 You can change this number by setting the variable `MobileWidth`, and can change this value dynamically at any time